magento/m2-devtools/docs/panels/PostBundleInstructions.md

 _Note: This module is currently not consumable via composer.
 [Want to help?](https://github.com/magento/m2-devtools/issues/14)_

 Manually install the [`Magento_BundleConfig`](https://github.com/magento/m2-devtools/tree/master/Magento_BundleConfig) module from Github.
+Make sure you've run `setup:upgrade` and that the module is enabled.

 ## Set Store to Production Mode